norlab-ulaval/libnabo/README.md

 In this example, `M` is an [Eigen] matrix (column major, float) and `q` is an [Eigen] vector (float).
 The result `n` is an [Eigen] vector of indices refering to the columns of `M`.
-See `example/trivial.cpp` for a compilable version of this example.
+See `example/trivial.cpp` for a compilable version of this example, and `example/usage.cpp` for a slightly more complex example.

-More information available soon.

 Compilation